johnquiruz/advocacy-website/README.md

 - Use class selectors for repeating elements and ID selectors only for unique elements on the page
   - `class="..."` for many elements
   - `id="..."` for unique elements
+- Make sure to remove any dynamically added classes from HTML elements after they have served their purpose.
+This includes resetting error flags after the errors have been resolved
+- Make sure you use the correct forms of querySelector
+  - `.querySelector()`
+  - `.querySelectorAll()`

 ## License
 This is a personal project created for educational purposes.